 How much funding might be available to me?

-Maximum grants for internships that are 8 weeks or less are $3,500 (domestic) and $5,000 (international), and $4,500 (domestic) and $6,000 (international) for internships that are longer than 8 weeks.
+Maximum grants experiences are $5,000 (domestic) and $6,000 (international).
 Students will submit budget proposals for review at the time of their internship confirmation.
-Funding amounts are influenced by factors such as duration of internship, geographic location, and students’ ability to contribute financially.
-While we ask that students help contribute to their summer expenses with savings, part-time job earnings, family contributions, or other grants/awards, we understand that not all students have this ability.
+Funding amounts are influenced by factors such as duration of the experience, geographic location, and the actual expenses associated with the experience.
 A student’s demonstrated financial need will be carefully considered.

 How can I get help with my application and/or with finding an internship/summer experience?